eonist/Babel/README.md

 - Add badge for platforms: WatchOS, iOS, VisionOS, MacOS
 - Add unit-tests
 - Add apples AI language translation kit to the unit tests, to double check language consistancy.
+- double check this claim: The total size of all outputs in a workflow run is limited to 50 MB